Stop This Lawn Destroyer From Marching Onto Your Georgia Lawn

 • Areas of scratched disturbed lawn

-• Wildlife may start appearing that wasn’t there before, such as skunks and starlings who feed on armyworms
+• Wildlife may start appearing that wasn’t there before, such as skunks and starlings that feed on armyworms

 Armyworm Management